Skip to main content

 4.3(13,256 reviews)

-Set within a national park in Khlong Thom District, the Emerald Pool is a natural spring-fed swimming spot where mineral-rich water creates a distinctive emerald-green colour against a backdrop of dense rainforest.
-The surrounding jungle paths add to the sense of discovery, and many visitors combine the trip with a visit to the nearby Blue Pool.
-The relatively natural, undeveloped setting gives it a character quite different from Krabi's coastal attractions.
-The journey to the pool is part of the experience.
-Visitors can choose between two marked routes from the park entrance — a nature trail through dense vegetation or a shorter path — though some sections involve uneven terrain and, for those continuing to the Blue Pool, more physically demanding climbs.
-The atmosphere is peaceful, particularly in the early hours, when the water is at its clearest and crowds are thinner.
-Good to know: Entry requires a national park fee of 400 baht per person, payable at the entrance.
-Sturdy footwear is essential, as the paths involve rocks and uneven surfaces — sandals are not recommended.
-Facilities on-site are limited, so bring water, snacks, and sun protection.
-The site is best reached by organised tour or private transport.
-Arriving early in the morning is strongly recommended to secure a quieter experience and better water visibility before day-trip groups arrive.
+Set within a national park in Khlong Thom District, the Emerald Pool is a spring-fed swimming spot where mineral-rich water produces a distinctive emerald-green colour, surrounded by dense tropical rainforest.
+The relatively undeveloped setting gives it a character quite different from Krabi's coastal attractions, and many visitors combine the trip with a visit to the nearby Blue Pool for a fuller day out in the jungle.
+From the park entrance, two marked routes lead to the pool — a nature trail through thick vegetation or a shorter, more direct path.
+Those continuing to the Blue Pool should be prepared for more physically demanding terrain, including steep vertical climbs.
+Visitor reviews note that sturdy footwear is essential, as sections of the path involve rocks and uneven surfaces; sandals are not suitable.
+The atmosphere is peaceful and immersive, particularly in the early hours when the water is at its clearest and crowds are at their thinnest.
+Good to know: Entry requires a national park fee of 400 baht per person, payable at the park entrance.
+The site has limited facilities, so bringing water, snacks, and sun protection is advisable.
+There is no public transport serving the area directly, so reaching the pool requires an organised tour or private transport.
+Arriving early in the morning is strongly recommended to avoid day-trip groups and to experience the pool at its best.

 Experience hints